403studios/stack-ws/README.md

 API Documentation is automatically-generated at runtime.
 Documentation can be accessed at: `http://<host>:<port>/documentation`

 ### Exercise Instructions
-This exercise is aimed towrds learning about an interviewee's approach to software development and testing.
+This exercise is aimed towards learning about an interviewee's approach to software development and testing.
 There is no right answer.

 **Important Note:** Don't be shy!
 Ask questions if you're unsure of what to do.
 The goal of this exercise is not to trick you or evaluate your psychic abilities.
 We both get more out of this exercise if you ask questions and provide feedback along the way.